 C: You can embed your events in advance before starting your streams.
 The embed will display the event title, date and location, and will automatically update to the live stream once it has started.

-Your viewers will only see your live stream in the embedded player, once you have published your stream.
-This allows you to ensure everything is in working order, and to publish the stream at the correct time.
+Your viewers will only see your live stream in the embedded player, once you start broadcasting your stream.
+This gives you the ability to ensure everything is in working order and to broadcast the stream at the correct moment.

-A: All good things eventually come to an end, and the same applies to your streams.
-To end your stream, click "End Stream" and follow the instructions.
+All good things eventually come to an end, and the same applies to your streams.
+To end your stream, click “Stop “Broadcast (A), and follow the instructions in the modal.
 Depending on the configuration for the specific stream, the embedded player will now allow users to rewatch the stream.

-B: Because monitoring stream performance is a critical part of ensuring your viewers are able to enjoy the stream, we've made sure that you always have the most relevant video consumption and stream data available in the stream manager.
+Because monitoring stream performance is a critical part of ensuring your viewers are able to enjoy the stream, we've made sure that you always have the most relevant video consumption and stream data available in the stream manager (C).

 Of course, we know that streaming a live event has many moving parts, not always controllable by you or MCLS; for example, a drop in connectivity could mean downtime in your live stream.

-If this happens, MCLS will inform you of the disconnect (See A) and will automatically resume the stream when the signal returns.
+If this happens, MCLS will inform you of the disconnect and will automatically resume the stream when the signal returns.
 To better manage the experience for your viewers during downtime you can stop the broadcast, which will display the pre-event card, or end the stream when you don’t expect the stream to recover (A).